-Step #4: Take Partial Profit at Median Line, and Take Profit 2 at the upper Pitchfork Resistance trendline.
+Step #4: Take Partial Profit at the Median Line, and Take Profit 2 at the upper Pitchfork Resistance trendline.

 The Pitchfork trading system gives you the flexibility to manage your trades in many different ways.

 Our mantra is, “Keep it Simple, Stupid.”
-In this regard, since the core principle of Andrews Pitchfork trendline is that price tends to gravitate towards the median line, it's the logical place to take some profits off the table.
+In this regard, since the core principle of the Andrews Pitchfork trendline is that price tends to gravitate towards the median line, it's the logical place to take some profits off the table.

 We only take partial profits on the median line because we also want to maximize our profits.
 This will give the market a chance to retest the upper Pitchfork resistance trendline.

-With the Andrews Pitchfork trading system, we’re trading in the direction of the trend so the expectation is to see the price moving higher and eventually retest the upper Pitchfork limits.
+With the Andrews Pitchfork trading system, we’re trading in the direction of the trend.
+So, the expectation is to see the price moving higher and eventually retest the upper Pitchfork limits.

 Note: After TP1 was reached, move your SL at BE.
 We accomplish two things by doing this.
 First, we make sure that we accumulate profits.
 And secondly, if the markets reverse, make sure you stopped at BE and don’t lose any money.

 The next important thing we need to establish is where to place your protective stop loss.